docsforadobe/after-effects-scripting-guide/docs/general/project.md

 * `app.project.setDefaultImportFolder(new Folder("C:/My Folder"));`
 * `app.project.setDefaultImportFolder(Folder("C:/My Folder"));`

-Note: if the path refers to an existing file and not a folder, the Folder function returns a File object instead of a Folder object, which will cause `setDefaultImportFolder()` to return false.
+Note: if the path refers to an existing file and not a folder, the Folder function returns a File object instead of a Folder object, which will cause `setDefaultImportFolder()` to return `false`.

 To set the default import folder to the current user's desktop folder: `app.project.setDefaultImportFolder(Folder.desktop);`